 - Water aerobics

-Interestingly, these guidelines also apply to people aged 19-64, so these sports can be enjoyed by everyone.
-If you're trying to encourage a loved one to take up a new hobby, why not join in with them?
-Just remember to consult your GP before starting a new exercise regime.
+If you're trying to encourage an elderly loved one to take up a new hobby, why not join in with them?
+If your loved one has any medical conditions that affect their mobility, it's worth consulting a GP before starting a new exercise regime.

 If you're looking to do something different, then a day trip is definitely worth considering.
 If you don't like the sound of travelling far, there is sure to be something nearby, just a short bus or car journey away.
 Alternatively, if you'd rather travel further afield, the UK is bursting with attractions and activities for elderly people.